LibertyDSNP/spec/pages/Ethereum/Identity.md

 * Centralized smart contract maintaining identifiers and owners
   * Top Rejection Reasons:
-    * A centralized contract must either be controlled by the foundation, a DAO, or non-upgradable
+    * A centralized contract must either be controlled by the foundation, a DAO, or be non-upgradable.
-    * Does not allow for complete flexibility in ownership
+    * Does not allow for complete flexibility in ownership.
 * Using a single public key as an identifier
   * Top Rejection Reasons:
-    * Does not allow for flexibility in ownership
+    * Does not allow for flexibility in ownership.
-    * Completely dependent on off-chain software and processing for verification of delegation
+    * Completely dependent on off-chain software and processing for verification of delegation.
 * Using a single owner model
-  * A single owner (as well as the existing EIP 173 to manage it) was considered as opposed to the multi-owner role system
+  * A single owner (as well as the existing EIP 173 to manage it) was considered as opposed to the multi-owner role system.
   * Top Rejection Reasons:
-    * Does not allow for flexibility in ownership
+    * Does not allow for flexibility in ownership.
-    * Single-owner increases the likelihood of users using choosing less secure key management practices
+    * Single-owner increases the likelihood of users using choosing less secure key management practices.
-    * Multi-owner pairs better with a permissioned system
+    * Multi-owner pairs better with a permissioned system.
 * Using a simple two-tier permission model
   * Owner level and "everything" else
   * Top Rejection Reasons:
-    * Limits options for future specific roles such as social recovery
+    * Limits options for future specific roles such as social recovery.
-    * Cost savings were minimal when paired with a role based system
+    * Cost savings were minimal when paired with a role-based system.